evanjoneswx/EJ-pylib/README.md

 # EJ-pylib
 Library of Python functions for importing

-Here is a rundown of the names of Python functions that are included in each .py file Also below I will have a list of future ones I plan to add
+Here is a rundown of the names of Python functions that are included in each .py file.

+Also below I will have a list of future ones I plan to add

 Current functions included:

 Spatial calculations (spatial_calcs.py)

   Haversine formula

   Hypotenuse formula

 Future scripts to include: